 OKeh recording session – Chicago, IL May 10, 1927

-In November 1925, Armstrong began making records under his own name for the first time.
+In November 1925, Louis Armstrong began making records under his own name for the first time.
 He assembled a studio group made up of his wife Lil on piano and three elders he had been playing with since his New Orleans days, trombonist Kid Ory, clarinetist Johnny Dodds and banjoist Johnny St. Cyr.
 Because of their familiarity with each other, the Hot Five represented some of the finest examples of the traditional, ensemble-based New Orleans style ever captured on record.

-But almost immediately, when it came to taking improvised solos, Armstrong was light years of his contemporaries in every way: command of his instrument, harmonic knowledge, a swinging rhythmic feel and put simply, the ability to “tell a story.”
-1927’s “Potato Head Blues,” with the expanded “Hot Seven,” again represents a joyous example of New Orleans polyphony until Armstrong steps up a takes a stop-time solo that still sounds fresh and modern today.
-This Louis Armstrong song defined the art of the improvised solo in not just jazz but all forms of popular music (Django Reinhardt to B. B. King to Jimi Hendrix, just to name guitarists, all come from here).
+But almost immediately, when it came to taking improvised solos, Louis Armstrong was light years of his contemporaries in every way: command of his instrument, harmonic knowledge, a swinging rhythmic feel and put simply, the ability to “tell a story.”
+The 1927’s “Potato Head Blues,” with the expanded “Hot Seven,” again represents a joyous example of New Orleans polyphony until Armstrong steps up a takes a stop-time solo that still sounds fresh and modern today.
+This Louis Armstrong song defined the art of the improvised solo in not just jazz songs but all forms of popular music (Django Reinhardt to B. B. King to Jimi Hendrix, just to name guitarists, all come from here).

 3. Hotter Than That